This description of epidural pain relief is for general information only.

 Most Anaesthetists follow the routine outlined below:

-- An intravenous line or “drip” is inserted and intravenous fluid is given.
+- An intravenous “drip” is inserted, and intravenous fluid is given.

 - You are then positioned either lying on your side or sitting up.

-- Your back is washed with an antiseptic solution.
+- Your back is washed with an antiseptic solution and a sterile drape is applied to your back.

-- At this stage you need to arch your lower back to open the spaces and help the insertion of the needle.
+- The midwife will help you arch your lower back to open the spaces and help the insertion of the needle.

 - Local anaesthetic is injected into the skin.

-- The epidural needle is removed, leaving only the thin plastic catheter which is firmly secured to your back.
+- The epidural needle is removed, leaving behind only the thin soft plastic catheter which is firmly secured to your back.

 Local anaesthetic is then injected into the epidural catheter.
-The local anaesthetic slowly spreads to the nerves which supply pain sensation to the uterus, cervix and birth canal.
+The local anaesthetic slowly spreads to the nerves which supply pain sensation to the lower part of the body including the uterus, cervix and birth canal.

-The epidural takes 10 – 20 minutes to take effect, sometimes further doses of local anaesthetic are required to obtain adequate pain relief.
+The epidural takes 20 minutes or so to take effect, sometimes further doses of local anaesthetic are required to obtain adequate pain relief.
+It is estimated that 88% will have satisfactory pain relief 45 minutes after insertion.

 Epidural Top Ups

-There are several different strengths of local anaesthetic solution available for use in labour.
-Most women will commence with a low strength local anaesthetic.
-Generally this stops pain sensation but retains touch sensation and muscle strength.
+Most women will commence with a low strength local anaesthetic, or local anaesthetic and opioid mixture sometimes called a “cocktail”.
+Generally, this stops pain sensation but retains some touch sensation and most muscle strength.

 Some women will need a stronger local anaesthetic to control their labour pains.
 The stronger solutions may cause numbness, pins and needles and weakness in the legs.
-Your anaesthetist and mid-wife will help you decide the appropriate local anaesthetic to use.
+A bladder catheter might be required.
+Your Anaesthetist and Midwife will help manage the appropriate local anaesthetic to use.

 The method of insertion and monitoring of the epidural are all designed to minimise the risk of side-effects.